sarthak395/Data-Analysis-Project/README.md

 ### Predicting a Judge's Position Based on "State Code" , "Tenure" and "Start Date"

 - Tenserflow environment with keras layers was used in this project
-- Categorical Data was ordinally encoded and NaN values were filled with mean in data
+- Categorical Data was **ordinally** encoded and NaN values were filled with mean in data
 - Data was split into training (70%) and Validation (30%)
-- 3 Dense Layers were used with softmax activation in final layer
+- 3 Dense Layers were used with **softmax activation** in final layer
-- Loss Function -> sparse_categorical_crossentropy , Optimizer -> adam and model was run for 10000 epochs
+- `Loss Function -> sparse_categorical_crossentropy , Optimizer -> adam` and model was run for `10000 epochs`
-- Early stopping callback was also used to stop training when loss reaches its minimum
+- **Early stopping callback** was also used to stop training when loss reaches its minimum
+- Classifier outputs an array of 565 ( Number of Unique judge positions ) with each entry being the probability that the judge with the feeded input data (Start Date , Tenure and State Code ) holds the outputted position

 ## How To Run